12 Hours Palmerston North

 240 Broadway Avenue, Palmerston North Central, Palmerston North

 Begin your day in Palmerston North at LOCAL Café and Eatery.
-As breakfast is the most important meal of the day, this café dishes up delicious and nutritious options that will power you up and satisfy early morning cravings.
+As breakfast is the most important meal of the day, this café dishes up delicious and nutritious options that will power you up and satisfy your early morning cravings.
 Options such as the Banter Bowls are full of colour and flavours, with combinations like the ‘Summer Bod’ which features sweet strawberries, boysenberries, toasted coconut, almonds and other fresh seasonal fruit.
 The smashed avo and feta toast and other classics are similarly tasty.
 Get a caffeine kick with any of their barista beverages made with locally roasted Arrosta beans.

 10am: Exploring Square Edge